pyzmqrpc3/pyzmqrpc3/README.md

 ## Rationale

-Working with ZeroMQ is great.
+Working with ZeroMQ is great!
 It is fun, fast and simply works.
 It can be used with many applications out of the box with minimal effort.
-However, there is no clear structure for RPC workflow.
+However, there is no clear structure for the RPC workflow.
 This package is a lightweight layer to bridge this gap with minimal restrictions on what we can already do with barebone ZMQ.